alirtabul/ninos_story/analysis.md

 </div>

 A first glance at this graph shows that mostly low diversity scores have high box office revenues.
 Does that mean that when there are women in movies they bring down the revenues?
 No, of course not.
-It just means that the most popular movies until now had less women, which is not so surprising.
-Our `Gender diversity score` also only takes into account the presence of women, not their usefullness to the plot, but this is getting out of the scope of our research.
-If you are intereset in this topic we invite you to look up the <a href="https://en.wikipedia.org/wiki/Bechdel_test">Bechdel test</a>. ---> Be carefull a low value of diversity gendre score doesn't mean that there are a lot of women, but that there is a unbalanced gender cast.
-A movie with only women would have a low score as well.
+It just means that the most popular movies until now had an unbalanced cast.

 ### Genre